Connect with others who understand.

 The connection between hives and SLE is not completely understood, but one recent theory is that lupus can cause you to have an allergic reaction to your own cells, also known as an auto-allergy.
 Dermatologists can help rule out other common causes of hives before identifying them as a symptom of lupus.

-Another visible cause of itching is cutaneous lupus erythematosus, a form of lupus that primarily affects the skin.
+Another visible cause of itching is cutaneous lupus erythematosus (CLE), a form of lupus that primarily affects the skin.
 Cutaneous lupus can occur with or without systemic lupus.
 It can be diagnosed with a skin biopsy by a dermatologist, who can help differentiate it from psoriasis, eczema, and other skin conditions.

-These lesions are often painful, irritating, and itchy.
+Lupus-related lesions are often painful, irritating, and itchy.
 If you have been diagnosed with cutaneous lupus, be sure to follow your doctor’s instructions about which topical creams, ointments, and oral medications to take and whether to reduce your sun exposure or wear sunscreen when being exposed to ultraviolet light.

 2. Burning